-The Maltipoo is a cross between a Maltese and a Poodle.
+A Maltipoo is a cross between a Maltese and a Poodle.
 Usually a Toy or Miniature Poodle and not the larger Standard Poodle.
 These small hybrids weigh just 5 to 20lbs, depending upon the type of Poodle parent.

-Despite this the Maltipoo dog is a very popular cross breed, and one look at an adorable Maltipoo puppy is enough to melt anyone’s heart.
+Despite this the Maltipoo dog is a very popular cross breed, and one look at this adorable puppy is enough to melt anyone’s heart.
 Let’s find out more!

-It’s easy to be smitten with the Maltipoo, but before you get one, there are some important things you should know about Maltipoos.
+It’s easy to be smitten with this little breed.
+But before you get one, there are some important things you should know about Maltipoos.

 Or any gorgeous designer dog like the Maltese and Poodle mix.